What Do Carpet Installer Do?

 Other Carpet Installer Job Titles

 In 2016, there was an estimated number of 40,400 jobs in the United States for Carpet Installer.
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Carpet Installer by 2026.
-Due to new job openings and attrition, there will be an average of 3,900 job openings in this field each year.
+There will be an estimated 3,900 positions for Carpet Installer per year.

 The states with the most job growth for Carpet Installer are Utah, Florida, and Arizona.
 Watch out if you plan on working in Vermont, New Mexico, or Alaska.
 These states have the worst job growth for this type of profession.